Save big (up to $1,875) on small business tools with our free membership, business.com+

 Oracle NetSuite CRM Pricing

-Our research indicates the monthly base price for the Oracle NetSuite platform is $999 and each user seat is $99 per month.
-There is also a one-time implementation fee.
+There is also a one-time implementation fee, which can cost anywhere between $10,000 and $100,000+, depending on your company’s size and the complexity of setup.
 All in all, we’re talking about a sizable amount that may be beyond the budget of some business owners.
 However, it’s still best to contact Oracle for a custom quote for the most accurate pricing.

 This lack of pricing transparency is worth noting.
-Other vendors we evaluated were upfront about costs and different product tiers, although they don’t offer an all-encompassing business platform like Oracle.
-For an example of a rival CRM with straightforward pricing, read our review of Pipedrive.
+Other vendors we evaluated were upfront about costs and different product tiers, although they don’t offer an all-encompassing business platform like NetSuite.
+For an example of a rival CRM with straightforward pricing, read our comparison of Pipedrive and Salesforce.

 Onboarding and Implementation

 Since Oracle NetSuite is not a stand-alone CRM solution, the initial implementation is a heavier lift than other options on the market, particularly if you’re switching CRM systems.
-The exact steps depend on the overall combination of add-on modules and customizations you purchase with the ERP system.
+The exact steps depend on the overall combination of add-on modules and customizations you purchase with the ERP system, as well as your available team resources.
 Fortunately, the company offers several checklists and resources to assist with deployment.

 Customer Service

-We were pleased with the responsiveness of Oracle’s customer support.
+We were pleased with the responsiveness of NetSuite’s customer support.
 When we contacted Oracle for information about its CRM, we received immediate assistance, including a general overview of the product and associated services.
-After getting some basic contact information, we were paired with a sales representative based on our geographical area to ensure we received the best advice and guidance for our location.
+After providing some basic contact information, we were paired with a sales representative based on our geographical area and business needs, who quickly reached out to schedule a call to provide more tailored information.

 Self-service customer support is available online, including subscription-based training with online webinars, on-demand learning courses and hands-on labs.
 While Oracle’s online support library is not as comprehensive as that of competitor Salesforce, it still provides a good amount of information to get you started and resolve basic queries.
 Check out our detailed Salesforce CRM review to further compare and contrast.